garloff/heat-docker-jitsi-meet/README.md

 * You need to also define ``image_jitsi``, ``flavor_jitsi``, ``availability_zone`` and ``public``
   (the network from which to allocate public floating IPs from) to match your cloud.
-  The defaults are from OTC.
+  The defaults are working on CityCloud, OTC specific changes are commented out.

 * Optionally set up a file ``.dyndns`` which is sourced and where you can set a ``DURL`` variable for a HTTP (REST) call to set up dynamic DNS.
 (The floating IP is allocated on the fly and will